 While overall revenues grew 12 per cent to Rs 18.38 billion, costs, too, increased 10 per cent, limiting the gains at the operating level.
 A Rs 400-million spend on brand refresh or events related to 25 years of Zee, costs on release of three movies in the quarter and Zee Cine Awards led to a spike in total expenditure.
 Operating profit margins at 32.3 were 70 basis point lower than the year-ago quarter, adjusted for the sale of sports business.
 The management is confident of achieving a 30-per cent-plus margins for FY18 despite the higher investments on movies and digital properties.
 Given higher taxes, depreciation and lower other income, net profit at Rs 3.22 billion was lower than the Street’s estimates, which pegged it closer to Rs 4 billion.
 The stock shed 3.3 per cent in trade on Wednesday.

-growth trend, the Street will focus on the February launch of Zee’s digital platform, Zee5.
+Besides advertising revenue growth trend, the Street will focus on the February launch of Zee’s digital platform, Zee5.